 Let’s take a sneak peek at what your program experience might look like this summer!
 Please note that the order of activities may differ for each program session.
 The details provided here represent a general outline of what you can anticipate, though community service projects and activities are subject to change based on the needs of our local community partners, cultural celebrations and traditions, weather conditions and the specific requirements of the student group.

-Day 2: Orientation & Sea Turtle Conservation
+Day 2: Orientation & Travel To The Caribbean

 Day 8: Journey to Our Next Beachside Community